lb3361/gigatron-rom/Docs/vCPU7.md

 The Jcc opcodes use the same space as the traditional `Bcc` opcodes.
 JLT, JGE, and JGT are always faster than their Bcc counterparts.

+An additional opcode `DBNE` is convenient for writing small assembly code loops that iterate a predefined number of times.

 | Opcode | Encoding   |  Cycles   | Notes
 | ------ | ---------- | --------- | -------
 | `JEQ`  | `3f LL HH` |    24/26  | Jump if `vAC==0`